SashaPatsel/coding-drills/node/zombie-game/01/README.md

 7. Prompt the user to select a zombie to attack.
 If the reach is larger than 1, the game should determine the other zombies that are affected.

-8. Using a zombie's agility, determine randomly whether or not the zombie will receive damage.
-This will be calculated individually for each zombie.

-9. Each turn, calculate a damage from each zombie using their respective attack.
+8. Each turn, calculate a damage from each zombie using their respective attack.
 The hero will receive the sum of their attacks as damage in return.

-10. Inform the user whether or not their shot made contact, whether a zombie was hit (display the damage done to the zombie if they were), how much damage the hero received, and the hero's remaining health.
+9. Inform the user whether or not their shot made contact, whether a zombie was hit (display the damage done to the zombie if they were), how much damage the hero received, and the hero's remaining health.

-11. If a zombie's health is at or below 0, that zombie should no longer be able to do damage and should be removed from displays and as an attack choice.
+10. If a zombie's health is at or below 0, that zombie should no longer be able to do damage and should be removed from displays and as an attack choice.

-12. The hero wins if all the zombies' health is at or below 0.
+11. The hero wins if all the zombies' health is at or below 0.
 The zombies win if the hero's health is at or below 0.